Post-Baccalaureate Course Work for Undergraduate Students

 Undergraduate students may enroll in courses numbered 5000 and above provided all of the following conditions are met:

 - Students must be classified as juniors or seniors.
-Please see Classification (Undergraduate) policy for additional information.
+Please see the Classification policy for additional information.

 - Prerequisites for each course in question must be fulfilled prior to the first meeting of the course.